ZIP: Scalable Crowd Counting via Zero-Inflated Poisson Modeling: Experiments

-We first compare our proposed model, \textbf{EBC-ZIP-B} (the backbone choice and computational complexity can be found in Table~\ref{tab:ebc_zip_variants}), with recent state-of-the-art crowd counting methods on four benchmark datasets: ShanghaiTech A \& B, UCF-QNRF, and the validation split of NWPU-Crowd.
+We first compare our base model, \textbf{ZIP-B} , with state-of-the-art crowd counting methods of comparable parameter sizes on four benchmark datasets: ShanghaiTech A \& B, UCF-QNRF, and the validation split of NWPU-Crowd.
 The results are summarized in Table~\ref{tab:comparison_sota}.
 Our method consistently achieves the best performance across all datasets.
-In particular, on \textbf{ShanghaiTech A}, our model achieves the lowest MAE (\textbf{47.81}) and RMSE (\textbf{75.04}), outperforming the previous best result (48.8 MAE, 76.7 RMSE by APGCC~\cite{chen2024improving}).
-On \textbf{ShanghaiTech B}, we also achieve the best performance with a MAE of \textbf{5.51} and RMSE of \textbf{8.63}, significantly surpassing strong baselines such as CrowdHat~\cite{wu2023boosting} and STEERER~\cite{han2023steerer}.
-For the challenging \textbf{UCF-QNRF} dataset, our method sets a new state-of-the-art with \textbf{69.46} MAE and \textbf{121.88} RMSE.
-On \textbf{NWPU-Crowd (val)}, we obtain a substantial improvement over prior methods, achieving \textbf{28.26} MAE and \textbf{64.84} RMSE, significantly outperforming the closest competitor, CLIP-EBC~\cite{ma2024clip}, which reports 36.6 MAE and 81.7 RMSE.
+In particular, on \textbf{ShanghaiTech A}, our model achieves the lowest MAE (\textbf{47.8}) and RMSE (\textbf{75.0}), outperforming the previous best result (48.8 MAE, 76.7 RMSE by APGCC).
+On \textbf{ShanghaiTech B}, we also achieve the best performance with an MAE of \textbf{5.5} and an RMSE of \textbf{8.6}, significantly surpassing strong baselines such as CrowdHat and STEERER.
+For the challenging \textbf{UCF-QNRF} dataset, our method sets a new state-of-the-art with \textbf{69.4} MAE and \textbf{121.8} RMSE.
+On \textbf{NWPU-Crowd (val)}, we obtain a substantial improvement over prior methods, achieving \textbf{28.2} MAE and \textbf{64.8} RMSE, significantly outperforming the closest competitor, CLIP-EBC, which reports 36.6 MAE and 81.7 RMSE.

 We further evaluate our method on the NWPU-Crowd test set, with results summarized in Table~\ref{tab:comparison_sota_nwpu}.
-Our EBC-ZIP-B achieves the lowest MAE (\textbf{60.1}) and lowest NAE (\textbf{0.104}) among all methods, indicating superior overall accuracy and robustness.
-Although the RMSE (299.0) is not the lowest, it is comparable to other top-performing methods.
-Notably, RMSE tends to amplify the influence of outlier errors.
-Given our observation of annotation noise, such as duplicate or out-of-bound head labels in the training and validation splits, RMSE may not always reflect true performance.
-In contrast, MAE and NAE offer more stable and representative evaluations, making our results more reliable in practice.
-These results clearly demonstrate the effectiveness and generalizability of our method across various crowd densities and scenes.
+ZIP-B achieves the lowest MAE (\textbf{60.1}) and lowest NAE (\textbf{0.104}).
+Compared to the previous best-performing models, MAE is reduced by 1.2 (from 61.3 by CLIP-EBC), and NAE is improved by 21.8\% relative to STEERER (from 0.133 to 0.104).
+While the RMSE (299.0) is not the lowest among all methods, it remains competitive.
+Given that RMSE is highly sensitive to annotation noise (as illustrated in the supplementary material), MAE and NAE serve as more stable and representative metrics.
+These results highlight the effectiveness and robustness of ZIP-B across varying crowd densities.
+We also provide comparisons of ZIP-B with other models under varying illuminance and crowd sizes on NWPU-Crowd in the supplementary material.